devituz/devit-laravel/README.md

 Welcome to **Devit-laravel** — the ultimate platform for rapid Laravel application deployment.
 With **Devit-laravel**, you can deploy your Laravel apps in seconds, not hours.

+Automatic Setup with Docker
+This project includes an automatic setup for Laravel with Redis, PostgreSQL, Nginx, and other services.
+Follow these steps to quickly get your application up and running with Docker.

 ## 🌟 Features

 - ⚡ **Blazing Fast Deployment**